 Will Matt choose a Black woman to marry?

-If he doesn’t, it won’t be because there were a lot of options.
+If he doesn’t, it won’t be for lack of options.
 More than I’ve ever seen before, there was more than a sprinkling of Black women to choose from.
 And while I’ll always admit my bias, they were all gorgeous.
 Many were accomplished, poised and didn’t come in on the first night with any embarrassing gimmicks.

 But just because Matt has options when it comes to Black women—I don’t know if we should hold out any type of hope.